MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 OK, now it's time to define the RPC in the `service_simple_bank.proto` file.
-Let's import `rpc_login_user.proto`, then duplicate the `CreateUser` rpc.
+Let's import `rpc_login_user.proto`, then duplicate the `CreateUser` RPC.
 I'm gonna change the second RPC's name to `LoginUser`.
 Its input should be changed to `LoginUserRequest`, and the output should be `LoginUserResponse`.
 And that's basically it!